Bottled Water Consumption Shift

 Consumers are increasingly choosing bottled water instead of less healthy packaged drinks.

-Bottled water reaffirmed its position as America’s favorite packaged drink in 2020, outselling all other packaged beverages (by volume) for a fifth year in a row, new data from the Beverage Marketing Corporation (BMC) shows.
+Bottled water reaffirmed its position as America’s favorite packaged drink in 2023, outselling all other packaged beverages (by volume) for an eighth year in a row, new data from the Beverage Marketing Corporation (BMC) shows.

 For more than a decade, consumers have been increasingly choosing bottled water instead of less healthy packaged drinks.
-And the gap is widening, with per capita consumption of carbonated soft drinks dropping by 10 gallons since 2010, while bottled water increased by 17.4 gallons.
-This consumption shift, which highlights consumers’ preference for healthy hydration, means that Americans consumed nearly 5 trillion fewer calories in 2020 (15,140 calories per person).
+And the gap is widening: per capita consumption of bottled water stands at 46.4 gallons, while consumption of the No.2 packaged beverage, carbonated soft drinks, is 34.4 gallons.
+This consumption shift highlights consumers’ preference for healthy hydration.

-A significant portion of bottled water’s growth (44 percent since 2010) has come from people switching to bottled water from other less-healthy packaged drinks.
-And nine out of ten Americans (91 percent) want bottled water to be available wherever other drinks are sold, according to a survey conducted on behalf of the International Bottled Water Association (IBWA) by The Harris Poll.
+A significant portion of bottled water’s growth (34% since 2012) has come from people switching to bottled water from other less-healthy packaged drinks.
+And nine out of ten Americans (91%) want bottled water to be available wherever other drinks are sold, according to a survey conducted on behalf of the International Bottled Water Association (IBWA) by The Harris Poll.

 This healthy consumption shift from sugary drinks to bottled water could also work in reverse.
-If bottled water is not available, 74 percent of people say that they will turn to other packaged drinks, not tap water, The Harris Poll found.
+If bottled water is not available, 74% of people say that they will turn to other packaged drinks, not tap water, The Harris Poll found.

 Even with continuing growth and increased consumption, bottled water still has the smallest water and energy use footprint of any packaged beverage.
 On average, only 1.39 liters of water (including the 1 liter of water consumed) and 0.21 mega joules of energy are used to produce 1 liter of finished bottled water.

-Most bottled water is packaged in 100 percent recyclable PET #1 plastic and HDPE #2 plastic, which are the plastics that are most recognized as being recyclable and the most recycled plastics in the world.
-This means consumers do not need to be confused about recycling bottled water containers because they are among the few consumer packaging types that are universally recyclable across the U.S. Not all cities and towns recycle glass bottles and laminated paper cartons.
+Most bottled water is packaged in 100% recyclable PET #1 plastic and HDPE #2 plastic, which are the plastics that are most recognized as being recyclable and the most recycled plastics in the world.
+This means consumers do not need to be confused about recycling bottled water containers because they are among the few consumer packaging types that are universally recyclable across the United States.
+Not all cities and towns recycle glass bottles and laminated paper cartons.

 We know that bottled water drinkers recycle more often than drinkers of other beverages.
-Of all the PET containers recycled through curbside collections systems, bottled water containers make up approximately 55 percent.
-Empty bottled water containers should always be returned or placed in a recycling bin, but when they are not, they make up 3.3 percent of all drink packaging that ends up in landfills, and only 0.02 percent of landfill waste.
+Of all the PET containers recycled through curbside collections systems, bottled water containers make up approximately 52%.
+Empty bottled water containers should always be returned or placed in a recycling bin, but when they are not, they make up 3.3% of all drink packaging that ends up in landfills, and only 0.02% of landfill waste.

 According to BMC Chairman and CEO Michael C. Bellas, “Upward movement in per capita consumption indicates clear, persisting demand for a product that consumers see as a healthy alternative to other beverages.”